peterberwind/intro-to-functions.js-v-000/README.md

 ```

 It's important to note that JavaScript does not run the code during a function definition.
 All it does is read that there is a function called `greet` and store it in memory.
 It doesn't actually create any of the variables inside the function (if there are any) until the method is called.

+## Function Return Values

+Unless you use the `return` keyword or call a function that explicitly returns a value, the implicit return value in JavaScript is  `undefined`.

+> Undefined represents the absence of a primitive value

+Other special return values in JavaScript are `null`

+> Null represents the absence of an object

+and `NaN`

+> NaN represents an error from the improper use of a math operator.

 ## Parameters